IgniteUI/igniteui-xplat-docs/doc/en/components/charts/chart-overview.md

 $ProductName$ Charts & Graphs is an extensive library of data visualizations that enable stunning, interactive charts and dashboards for your web and mobile apps.
 Built for speed and beauty, designed to work on every modern browser, and with complete touch and interactivity, you can quickly and easily build responsive visuals into your next app on any device.

-The $PlatformShort$ charting component supports over 65 types of series and combinations that let you visualize any type of data, including Category Series, Financial Series, Polar Series, Radial Series, Range Series, Scatter Series, Shape Series, and Geospatial Series.
+The $PlatformShort$ Charts support over 65 types of series and combinations that let you visualize any type of data, including Category Series, Financial Series, Polar Series, Radial Series, Range Series, Scatter Series, Shape Series, and Geospatial Series.
 No matter the type of comparison you are doing, or what type of data story you are trying to tell, you can represent your data in any of these ways:

 - Change Over Time
 - Comparison